ilhamrohulfajar/ilhamrohulfajar/README.md

 ### 💫 About Me

 Bridging engineering logic with functional aesthetics.
-I'm a graduate dedicated to building reliable desktop systems and maintaining seamless IT infrastructures.
+I'm an **Informatics Engineering** graduate dedicated to building reliable desktop systems and maintaining seamless IT infrastructures.

 - 🎓 **Focus:** Developing robust Java-based solutions and database integrity.
 - 🛠️ **Expertise:** Hands-on experience in hardware troubleshooting and data migration.
 - 🎸 **Side Quest:** Slapping some bass and analyzing Arctic Monkeys' lyrics.
-- 🥀 **Philosophy:** *"Bloom in every byte."*

 ---